Danwakeem/SOS/README.md

 ## Featured to be added.

-* Navigation
+- [ ] Navigation
-  - Drawing a route to your car.
+  - Drawing a route from where you are to the object you are looking for.

-* Today Extension
-  - I think it will just be two buttons one that says find your car or save car location and another that says add location.
+- [x] Today Widget
+  - Today widget backend is basically done.
+I just need to replace the remove button with a navigation button so if you have your car location set it will open the container app and take you there.

-* Icon
+- [x] Icon
-  - I already know what I want I am just being lazy and haven't made it yet.
-* Custom pins
-  - Again I am just being lazy.
+  - This may change but for now it is just a little pin.

-* Custom heading view
+- [ ] Customer heading view
-  - Not sure how I want these to look.
-I have an idea but still thinking.
+  - Have not given much thought to how I want the annotation heading to look but These shouldn't be to difficult to design so I will probably save it for last.

 I am hoping to finish this bad boy and upload it to the app store over christmas berak :)